 "Sound is considered noisy when it is played at excessive volume with distortion of pure signals.
-It then becomes unpleasant to human ear.
-A major distinction between sound and noise is that sound is regarded as noise when it becomes a source of inconvenience to the conveniences of
+It then becomes unpleasant to the human ear.
+A major distinction between sound and noise is that sound is regarded as noise when it becomes a source of inconvenience to the conveniences of man and animal.
+Noise pollution is not unique or peculiar to developing countries alone; it is a common occurrence and of highest magnitude in most of the advanced countries"

 However, as can be observed from the examples above, there is very little research if at all, on music and the environment in Africa.
-Yet, the threat of sound/noise pollution is currently on the increase in many African urban societies and the likely consequences on climate change and environmental is worth our academic attention.
-Nigerians live in a noisy environment and this is due to several human activities made through traffic, machineries and electronics which are barrages of sound.
+Yet, the threat of sound/noise pollution is currently on the increase in many African urban societies and the likely consequences of climate change and environmental is worth our academic attention.
+Nigerians live in a noisy environment and this is due to several human activities made through traffic, machinery and electronics which are barrages of sound.
 It was argued by Oyedepo {23} that almost everyone has had one experience of being temporarily "deafened" by a loud noise.
 This "deafness" is not permanent, although it is often accompanied by a ringing in the ears, and one can hear another person if he raises his voice.
 Likewise, normal hearing comes back within a few hours at most.
 This sort of partial hearing loss is called Temporary Threshold Shift (TTS).
-For many years as a church musician my argument has always been on the need to adequately treat the acoustics of a worship auditorium in order to meet the evolving challenges of loud sound production.
+For many years as a church musician, my argument has always been on the need to adequately treat the acoustics of a worship auditorium in order to meet the evolving challenges of loud sound production.
 There is the need to take into consideration what wattage of sound any room can accommodate?
 Speakers systems are set up in the church without proper acoustic consideration.

-Sound Production, Transmission, Reception and the Environment
+Sound Production, Transmission, Reception, and the Environment

-The branch of physics which deals with sound is known as acoustics which can therefore be defined as the science that studies sound production, transmission, reception and the effects of sound in a given space or channel.
-In simple terms, sound is thought of as movement of air caused by a vibrating body.
-Anderton {24} asserts that "Sound is essentially, the movement of air in the form of pressure waves, radiating from a source and radiating in all directions".
+The branch of physics which deals with sound is known as acoustics which can, therefore, be defined as the science that studies sound production, transmission, reception and the effects of sound in a given space or channel.
+In simple terms, the sound is thought of as the movement of air caused by a vibrating body.
+Anderton {24} asserts that "Sound is essential, the movement of air in the form of pressure waves, radiating from a source and radiating in all directions".
 Three basic elements are needed to create sound: A vibrating body, a medium for the vibration to travel in and the resonating body who converts the vibration to a useable form.
 Vibrations are strong and get weaker with from the source.
 The speed at which the vibration travels is known as the speed of sound and is dependent on atmospheric pressure.
 Generally, it can be taken as 340,29m/s.
-However, it is very rare to have a simple state of a vibrating body, a medium and a receiver because many things vibrate in our environment at the same time producing unwanted signals which we generally refer to as noise.
+However, it is very rare to have a simple state of a vibrating body, a medium, and a receiver because many things vibrate in our environment at the same time producing unwanted signals which we generally refer to as noise.